neondatabase/website/content/docs/guides/partner-billing.md

 * **This project is _1 day away_ from a quota refresh.**

-  If today's date is _October 31th, 2023_, and the `quota_reset_at` parameter is _2023-11-01T00:00:00Z_ (November 1st, 2023), then the project has _1 day_ left before all quota parameters (except for `logical_byte_size`) are refreshed.
+  If today's date is _October 31st, 2023_, and the `quota_reset_at` parameter is _2023-11-01T00:00:00Z_ (November 1st, 2023), then the project has _1 day_ left before all quota parameters (except for `logical_byte_size`) are refreshed.

 ### Retrieving metrics for all projects

-Instead of retrieving metrics for an individual project, you can instead get a full list of key consumption metrics for all the projects in your Neon integration in a single API request.
+Instead of retrieving metrics for an individual project, you can get a full list of key consumption metrics for all the projects in your Neon integration in a single API request.

 <Admonition type="Warning" title="Preview API">
-This funtionality is part of the preview API and is subject to change in the future.
+This functionality is part of the preview API and is subject to change in the future.
 </Admonition>

 Here is the URL in the Neon API where you can get details for all projects in your account: